 Primary prevention and awareness trainings are designed to prevent sexual misconduct before it occurs and to foster students' efforts to have healthy, respectful, and positive relationships.
 Student training is provided to explore bystander intervention strategies and encourages students to reflect on their own behaviors and willingness to intervene when necessary and appropriate.
 Such training also fosters reflection on the nature of consent.
-These trainings are conducted in person at mandatory freshman orientation, at class meetings for all upperclassmen, through written materials, and risk reduction programs/training are done at freshman orientation, and via numerous peer-to-peer outreach activities sponsored by student groups.
+These trainings are conducted in person at freshman orientation and through a range of written materials.
+Risk reduction training is provided during freshman orientation and available via numerous peer-to-peer outreach activities.

-The college's policies and procedures are distributed to all students, via email, College website, postings in dormitories and in the Student Health Office.
+The college's policies and procedures are distributed and available to all students.
 Resident assistants have been trained in bystander intervention and act as peer educators for other students.